XDeFi-tech/xdefi-distribution/README.md

 ## Features and Functionality
 - Users can lock in an amount of XDEFI for a duration and cannot unlock/withdraw during the specified duration
 - Lock durations and their respective bonus multiplier are definable by the admin, and can be changed.
-Even 0 seconds can be enabled.
-"No bonus" is effectively a bonus multiplier of 1, which still receives a "normal" share of future distributed rewards.
+(0-second durations cannot be enabled).
+"No bonus" is effectively a bonus multiplier of 1x, which still receives a "normal" share of future distributed rewards.
-- User can lock in any amount of XDEFI, but not 0.
+- User can lock in any amount of XDEFI that results in at least 1e18 (1 with 18 decimals) "units" (i.e. 1 XDEFI at a 1x bonus multiplier).
 - The lockup becomes a “locked position”, which is an NFT (similar to Uniswap v3's liquidity position NFTs, but simpler).
 - The "locked position" is transferable as a NFT during lockup and after it is unlocked/withdrawn.
 - After a locked position's lockup time expires, the owner of the NFT can re-lock the amount into a new stake position, or withdraw it, or some combination, in one tx.